 Therefore, understand from your vendor what will happen after the calling package exhausts.
 Ask your vendor to share the cost implications that will be imposed on recharging the package before the next billing cycle.

-6- What are customers saying?
+6) What are their customers saying?

 Customer reviews provide a great way to understand how a company is performing when it comes to customer experience.